zonender/react-redux-webpack2-starter/README.md

 >
 > **_\\==============================================================//_**

-01. ) Express is already installed in our project as it is one of the many packages included in the package.json file, to install it as a dev dependency run this command:
+01. ) Express is already installed in our project as a dev dependency in our package.json, but just incase you need to install it, run this command:

   ```
   npm install express --save-dev